CloseClose

 Skin Irritations

-Aspirin can cause a variety of skin irritations.
-Users may experience a rash, cold clammy skin or hives.
-Most often these skin irritations are a result of an allergic reaction; however, extended use can also cause these conditions.
-Other skin conditions include blisters, itchy skin, brown or purple skin blotches and redness of the skin.
+Aspirin can cause various skin irritations.
+Users may experience a rash, cold, clammy skin, or hives.
+These irritations are often the result of an allergic reaction; however, extended use can also cause them.
+Other skin conditions include blisters, itchy skin, brown or purple blotches, and redness.

 Hematology Issues

-Because aspirin has the ability to thin the blood, anemia, a decrease in platelets and white blood cells can occur.
-Bleeding can occur in the skull as well as the stomach and intestines.
-Additionally, clotted blood can collect in organs and tissues throughout the body.
+Because aspirin can thin the blood, anemia, a decrease in platelets and white blood cells, and bleeding can occur.
+Bleeding can also occur in the skull, stomach, and intestines.
+Additionally, clotted blood can be collected in organs and tissues throughout the body.

 Pulmonary Problems

-Aspirin can also negatively affect your breathing.
-In certain cases, aspirin can cause bronchospasms to occur.
-Wheezing, shortness of breath and difficulty breathing can happen.
-Finally, aspirin can trigger an asthma attack, especially in people already suffering from asthma.
+Aspirin can also negatively affect breathing.
+It can sometimes cause bronchospasms, including wheezing, shortness of breath, and difficulty breathing.
+Finally, it can trigger an asthma attack, especially in people who already have asthma.

 Other Symptoms

-There are other symptoms that are associated with aspirin use.
-These symptoms include tinnitus, also known as ringing in the ears, abnormal liver functions, seizures, interstitial nephritis and drowsiness.
-An abnormal liver can cause jaundice, chronic fatigue, low metabolism and liver failure.
+Other symptoms associated with aspirin use include tinnitus, ear ringing, abnormal liver functions, seizures, interstitial nephritis, and drowsiness.
+An abnormal liver can cause jaundice, chronic fatigue, low metabolism, and liver failure.
 Interstitial nephritis is a kidney disorder that causes inflammation in the spaces between the kidney tubules.

 Drug Interactions

 In addition to these side effects, aspirin can interact with more than 490 drugs.
 If you are on an aspirin regimen or take aspirin regularly, consult your physician or pharmacist before combining these two medications.
-These interactions include an increased risk of hemorrhage, kidney problems, breathing difficulties and irregular heart rhythms.
+These interactions can increase the risk of hemorrhage, kidney problems, breathing difficulties, and irregular heart rhythms.

-Do not consume alcohol while taking aspirin as this can increase the risk of bleeding in the digestive tract.
-Furthermore, aspirin should not be taken with caffeine as caffeine can increase the effectiveness as well as the side effects of this drug.
+Do not consume alcohol while taking aspirin, as this can increase the risk of bleeding in the digestive tract.
+Furthermore, aspirin should not be taken with caffeine as caffeine can improve its effectiveness and side effects.

 Reye's Syndrome

-Reye's syndrome is a rare condition that causes swelling to occur in the brain and liver.
-This syndrome is commonly diagnosed in children and teenagers.
-According to the Mayo Clinic’s website, Reye’s syndrome can be triggered by the use of aspirin in children and teenagers who are suffering from an infection or illness, especially chicken pox and influenza.
-Therefore, pediatricians recommend aspirin only be used by patients older than 18.
+Reye's syndrome is a rare condition that causes swelling in the brain and liver.
+It is commonly diagnosed in children and teenagers.
+According to the Mayo Clinic website, Reye's syndrome can be triggered by the use of aspirin in children and teenagers who are suffering from an infection or illness, especially chicken pox and influenza.
+Therefore, pediatricians recommend only using aspirin for patients older than 18.

-Aspirin can help reduce fever and relieve muscle pain, headaches and toothaches.
-Additionally, your physician may recommend a lose dose aspirin regimen to help prevent blood clots and reduce the risk of a heart attack or stroke.
-Because of the numerous side effects and drug interactions associated with aspirin use, it is important that you inform your physician about any allergies, medical conditions and medications that you are currently taking, including over the counter medications, prescription medications and herbal remedies.
+Aspirin can help reduce fever and relieve muscle pain, headaches, and toothaches.
+Additionally, your physician may recommend a lose-dose aspirin regimen to help prevent blood clots and reduce the risk of a heart attack or stroke.
+Because of the numerous side effects and drug interactions associated with aspirin use, you must inform your physician about any allergies, medical conditions, medications you are currently on the counter, prescription medications, and herbal remedies.

 Leave a comment